jaesharp/document-understanding-mcp-server/SECURITY.md

 3. **Avoid `--allow-any-path` Flag:** Never use the `--allow-any-path` flag in production or multi-user environments.

+4. **Carefully Control File Writing:** Only enable `ENABLE_SAVE_IMAGES_TO_FILES` when necessary and configure `SAFE_OUTPUT_DIRECTORIES` with specific, controlled directories.

-4. **Implement Rate Limiting:** Consider implementing rate limiting for API requests to prevent DoS attacks.
+5. **Implement Rate Limiting:** Consider implementing rate limiting for API requests to prevent DoS attacks.

-5. **Regular Security Audits:** Conduct regular security audits of the codebase, especially after significant changes.
+6. **Regular Security Audits:** Conduct regular security audits of the codebase, especially after significant changes.

-6. **Secure External Dependencies:** Ensure Java and Tesseract are installed from trusted sources and kept updated.
+7. **Secure External Dependencies:** Ensure Java and Tesseract are installed from trusted sources and kept updated.

-7. **Monitor Resource Usage:** Implement monitoring for CPU, memory, and disk usage to detect potential DoS attacks.
+8. **Monitor Resource Usage:** Implement monitoring for CPU, memory, and disk usage to detect potential DoS attacks.

-8. **Implement Proper Logging:** Ensure all security-related events are properly logged for auditing purposes.
+9. **Implement Proper Logging:** Ensure all security-related events are properly logged for auditing purposes.

+10. **Disk Space Management:** When enabling image saving, monitor disk space usage and implement quotas or cleanup procedures to prevent disk space exhaustion.